openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ## Verified claims schema

-This specification uses the [@!IDA-verified-claims] document as the definition of the schema for representation of assured digital identity attributes and identity assurance metadata.
+This document uses the [@!IDA-verified-claims] document as the definition of the schema for representation of assured digital identity attributes and identity assurance metadata.

 The following example would assert to the RP that the OP has verified the claims provided (`given_name` and `family_name`) according to an example trust framework `trust_framework_example`:

 <{{examples/response/verified_claims_simple.json}}

-This specification requires that RPs use the schema defined in [@!IDA-verified-claims].
-There are places in the JSON structure where that schema can be extended by implementers but deviation from the schema as defined would not be correct use of this specification.
+This document requires that RPs use the schema defined in [@!IDA-verified-claims].
+There are places in the JSON structure where that schema can be extended by implementers but deviation from the schema as defined would not be correct use of this document.

-## verified_claims delivery {#verified_claims_delivery}
+## verified claims delivery {#verified_claims_delivery}

-OPs can deliver `verified_claims` in various ways.

-A `verified_claims` element can be added to an OpenID Connect UserInfo response or an ID Token.
+A `verified_claims` element can be added to an OpenID Connect UserInfo response and/or an ID Token.

-OAuth authorization servers can add `verified_claims` to access tokens in JWT format or token introspection responses, either in plain JSON or JWT-protected format.

-Here is an example of the payload of an access token in JWT format including verified claims:
+Here is an example of the payload of an ID token including verified claims:

 ```json
 {